-To reduce the undue administrative burden of the charter permit issuance process while retaining oversight and the flow of necessary information, the amended ATR will no longer require air carriers to apply for a permit for non-resaleable, foreign originating charter or cargo charters.
-Instead, it will require that the CTA be notified of a charter flight in advance.
+To reduce the undue administrative burden of the charter permit issuance process while retaining oversight and the flow of necessary information, the amended ATR no longer require air carriers to apply for a permit for non-resaleable, foreign originating charter or cargo charters.
+Instead, they require that the CTA be notified of a charter flight in advance.

 Clarify code-sharing and wet-leasing

-Code-sharingFootnote 1 and wet-leasingFootnote 2 are increasingly common arrangements between carriers that are not identified distinctly in the ATR.
-The proposal will distinguish between the two practices with principle-based descriptions that could capture future business models.
+Code-sharingFootnote 1 and wet-leasingFootnote 2 are increasingly common arrangements between carriers that were not identified distinctly in the ATR.
+The amendments distinguish between the two practices with principle-based descriptions that could capture future business models.

-In addition, the ATR will be amended to reflect the fact that these arrangements have now become a standard way of providing air services by removing unnecessary burden in the approval process.
-Currently, carriers must submit an application for wet-leasing and code-sharing arrangements to the CTA 45 days in advance.
-Amendments will instead:
+In addition, the amended ATR reflect the fact that these arrangements have now become a standard way of providing air services by removing unnecessary burden in the approval process.
+Before, carriers had to submit an application for wet-leasing and code-sharing arrangements to the CTA 45 days in advance.
+Amendments now include:

-- allow code-sharing applicants to notify the CTA five business days prior to the flight; and,
+- allowing code-sharing applicants to notify the CTA five business days prior to the flight; and,

-- reduce the timeline for wet-lease applications from 45 to 15 business days.
+- reducing the timeline for wet-lease applications from 45 to 15 business days.

-The amendments will also allow any two U.S. carriers to enter into wet-lease or code-share arrangements for a service between Canada and the U.S. without seeking the approval of the CTA.
-This will align with the requirements for Canadian carriers and could facilitate the introduction of more competitive air services for Canadian travellers.
+The amendments also allow any two U.S. carriers to enter into wet-lease or code-share arrangements for a service between Canada and the U.S. without seeking the approval of the CTA.
+This aligns with the requirements for Canadian carriers and could facilitate the introduction of more competitive air services for Canadian travellers.

 Reduce burden on licensed operators

-Currently, the ATR includes several requirements that are outdated and unduly burdensome.
-Ways in which an amended ATR will reduce the burden on licensed operators include:
+The ATR included several requirements that were outdated and unduly burdensome.
+Ways in which the amended ATR reduce the burden on licensed operators include: